 What happens when you combine a cheese lover with a passion for the planet?
 Yes, you've guessed it…

 In 1957 my grandparents moved to Willicroft Farm in Devon with 1 tractor, 12 cows and a pack of cigarettes as my Grandpa happily recalls.
-They built their farm from the ground up to help 'feed the nation' after the second world war.
+They built their farm from the ground up to help 'feed the nation' after the Second World War.
 Willicroft grew into one of the most respected farms in Devon.
-Their animals lived long healthy lives, had plenty of room too graze, and a nice family taking care of them.
-I'm aware, from personal experience, that not every dairy farmer is evil, or all livestock locked behind bars.
+Their animals lived long healthy lives, had plenty of room too graze, and a loving family taking care of them.

 In 2017, I started to eat a predominately plant-based diet.
-I realised that if I could change anything right now, it's making conscious decisions about the food I ate.
-The quality of meat and milk replacements made this pretty easy but I couldn't find a comparable alternative for cheese.
+I realised that if I could change one thing, it was making conscious decisions about the food I ate.
+The quality of meat and milk replacements made the transition pretty easy but nothing game close to replacing cheese.
 What began as a pet project at home has become our reason for existence.

 - Brad, founder of Willicroft